-- 2. Development should enhance and provide appropriate management of features of biological interest and seek to produce a net gain in biodiversity by designing in provisions for wildlife having regard to the Green Grid, the role of vegetation within the site and in the wider area and native biodiversity characteristics in accordance with Policy EN3 (Green Infrastructure and the Green Grid) - 3.
-All developments will deliver a net gain for biodiversity of at least 10%, in accordance with [See Key Option 1]:

-- a. the mandatory requirement in the Environment Act 2021 to achieve a net gain and future national guidance; and - local strategies to achieve a net gain for biodiversity including the Local Nature Recovery Strategy; - 4.
+- 5. Development should enhance and provide appropriate management of features of biological interest and seek to produce a net gain in biodiversity by designing in provisions for wildlife having regard to the Green Grid, the role of vegetation within the site and in the wider area and native biodiversity characteristics in accordance with Policy X (Green Grid) - 6.
+All developments will deliver a net gain for biodiversity of at least 10%, by meeting [See Key Option 1]: - a. the statutory requirement to achieve a net gain where applicable; - b. a policy requirement to achieve a net gain for biodiversity for other sites; - 7.
 In accordance with national guidance, biodiversity net gain should be delivered through improvements to existing habitats and the creation of new habitats.
 For much development within the city, it will be delivered by landscape planting which can demonstrate a recognised value for wildlife.
-In high density schemes, green façades will be supported. - 5.
-All buildings with flat roofs, excluding householder developments, must include green roofs - 6.
+In high density schemes, green façades will be supported.

+- 8. All buildings with flat roofs must include green roofs - 9.
 Biodiversity net gains should be delivered onsite wherever possible/feasible.
 If it can be demonstrated that this is not possible, offsite improvements should be delivered within the city's Green Grid.

-6.24 The protection and enhancement of biodiversity is recognised in law and in national planning policy.
+The protection and enhancement of biodiversity is recognised in law and in national planning policy.
 This policy aims to protect sites designated due to their importance for habitats and species.
 It also delivers measurable biodiversity net gain to improve development sites biodiversity value.